A while ago, I ran into one of my old coworkers at the grocery store.

 Would you go into “kinda wanting it” mode and defeatedly say:

 “Well damn, I really love (person’s name), but there’s no way that I’m going to bust that wall down.
-But hey, at least I have a pretty cool photo album of (person’s name) on my laptop that I can look at whenever I’m really missing him/her.”
+But hey, at least I have a pretty cool photo album of (person’s name) on my phone that I can look at whenever I’m really missing them…”

 Probably not–unless you’re the sorriest coward who has ever disgraced the face of the earth.